 Many competitors, even at the regional level, have been training for 1+ years.
 To achieve a competitive physique, you will have to have lean muscle mass.
 The tough part about gaining muscle as a natural athlete (note: not on performance-enhancing drugs/steroids) is that it takes time.
 Even if you are optimizing EVERYTHING that you possibly can, the maximum amount of muscle that a natural woman can gain per month is 1lb and that’s on the high end.
 Most women are only able to add closer to half a pound per month.
 Additionally, you really can’t add muscle while losing fat aggressively.
 So if you have fat to lose and muscle to gain– you will need to work on one goal at a time.

-For most people, this will require at least one phase of Reverse Dieting and building muscle of 6-18 months and THEN a body fat cutting phase that accounts for 1.5 weeks for every pound the person needs to lose to get stage lean.
+For most people, your first contest prep will require at least one phase of Reverse Dieting and building muscle of 6-18 months and THEN a body fat cutting phase that accounts for 1.5 weeks for every pound the person needs to lose to get stage lean.
 (PS, Stage lean is probably leaner and more extreme than you think.
 It’s much different from what a model looks like in the magazine.
 When you’re stage lean you should be able to see almost every muscle on your body!)

 That being said, not having enough muscle can make or break your stage look.
 Many mistakenly think that all they need to do is drop weight.
 That if they lose 10-15 pounds of fat, that they will win their show!
 That’s not the case for most people when they start (unless they were a lifelong athlete.)
 Bodybuilding contests are not a contest of who is the skinniest.
 It’s not about seeing your bones or your ribs.
 It’s about having muscle on your frame to create a balanced, symmetrical, fit, feminine shape.